ladybirdweb/faveo-server-images/docs/installation/providers/enterprise/centos-nginx.md

 mysql_secure_installation
 ```

-**phpMyAdmin:** Install phpMyAdmin.
+**phpMyAdmin(Optional):** Install phpMyAdmin.
 This is optional step. phpMyAdmin gives a GUI to access and work with Database

 ```sh
 yum install phpmyadmin